kyungminlee/doc/howto/itensor_msys2/main.md

 ![Example-Static](http://kyungminlee.org/doc/howto/itensor_msys2/example_static_build_run.png)

 The resulting binary `ex.exe`, however, has all the dependent libraries (`itensor`, `openblas`, `pthread`, ...) statically linked to it.
 This will increase size of the binary file and also the build time.
-To dynamically link the libraries instead, you can remove the flags `-static-libgcc', '-static-libstdc++', and '-Wl,-Bstatic':
+To dynamically link the libraries instead, you can remove the flags `-static-libgcc`, `-static-libstdc++`, and `-Wl,-Bstatic`:
 ```
 LIBS = \
 	-litensor \